-Millions of investors recently poured into the market to not only put their money to work in funds, stocks and bonds, but to also day trade, gamble on meme stocks and buy cryptocurrency.
+Millions of investors poured into the market over the last two years to not only put their money to work in funds, stocks and bonds, but to also day trade, gamble on meme stocks and buy cryptocurrency.
 And there are many platforms they can use.
-Robinhood has made headlines for making the stock market accessible, as well as controversy for it's easy and video game-like features.
+Robinhood has made headlines for making the stock market accessible, as well as controversy for its video game-like features, while Coinbase has raked in millions of crypto fans — both Robinhood and Coinbase made their public debuts on the market this year.
 There are also traditional brokerages like Charles Schwab and Fidelity, robo-advisors like Betterment and Wealthfront and other upstart trading apps including Webull.

 If you’ve decided to go with Webull, here’s everything you need to know about trading on the platform.

 Webull is a trading platform that, in some ways, closely resembles Robinhood.
 The company was founded in 2017, meaning it’s newer to the brokerage industry than traditional players like Charles Schwab and Fidelity and digital-only platforms like Robinhood, which was founded in 2013, and Coinbase (2012.)

 Webull, which is owned by Chinese holding company Fumi Technology, allows users to buy and sell a range of different investments, including stocks, ETFs, options and cryptocurrencies like Bitcoin, Dogecoin and Shiba Inu coin.